CUBRID/cubrid-manual/en/sql/function/numeric_fn.rst

 .. function:: HEX(n)

-    The **HEX** function returns a decimal string if a hexadecimal string is specified as an argument; it returns a hexadecimal string if a decimal string is specified as an argument.
+    The **HEX** function returns a hexadecimal string about the string which is specified as an argument; it returns a hexadecimal string of the number if a number is specified as an argument.
 If a number is specified as an argument, it returns a value like CONV(num, 10, 16).

-    :param n: A hexadecimal string or A decimal string
+    :param n: A string or a number
     :rtype: STRING

 .. code-block:: sql